Skip to main content

 Ready to step inside a story that lives in exactly this space?

-If you're ready for a slow burn alphahole arc with a guaranteed grovel, Sera Voss's debut, The Starfall Accord, is 300 pages built around exactly that beat.
+If you're ready for a slow burn with a morally gray hero whose apology is earned rather than declared, Sera Voss's debut, The Starfall Accord, is roughly 300 pages built around exactly that tension.